aashnajoshi/Django/Notes.md

 - `uuid`: A tool for generating universally unique identifiers (UUIDs).

 ## 3. Creating a New Django Project
-- To start a new project in the current directory:
+- To start a new project in the cwd (.):
 ```bash
     django-admin startproject project_name .
 ```
-- After *manage.py* is created, use:
+- After *manage.py* file is created, now we use:
 ```bash
     python manage.py <command>
 ```

-## 4. Running the Development Server
+## 4. Running the Development Server (in Terminal)
 - Start the Django development server:
 ```bash
     python manage.py runserver